temenuzhka-gadzheva/TemenuzhkaG/README.md

    #### Student from Plovdiv, Bulgaria

 - 🔭 I’m currently working on becoming a .Net Developer.
-Thats my dream work!
+That`s my dream work!
 - 🌱 I’m currently learning Software Engineering with C# in SoftUni and in University of Plovdiv
 - 🤔 I’m looking for help with C# language
 - 📫 How to reach me, just write to: temenujka_211@abv.bg 📩